We offer shipping to all areas across Australia.

 $24.95 AUD

-Explore the captivating history of South Polynesia from 900-1600 in 'Polynesia 900-1600', a meticulously crafted book by Madi Williams.
-This paperback edition (148 x 210 mm, 94 pages) offers an insightful introduction to the vibrant narratives of Aotearoa New Zealand, R?kohu (Chatham Islands), and Rapa Nui (Easter Island).
-With a focus on the period often referred to as the 'Middle Ages' by Western historians, this book challenges conventional narratives and presents a unique perspective on Polynesian history.
+Discover the rich and captivating history of South Polynesia from 900-1600 with 'Polynesia 900-1600', an extraordinary book by acclaimed author Madi Williams.
+This meticulously crafted paperback edition (148 x 210 mm, 94 pages) takes you through an insightful exploration of the vibrant narratives from Aotearoa New Zealand, R?kohu (Chatham Islands), and Rapa Nui (Easter Island).
+Emphasizing the period often referred to as the 'Middle Ages' by Western historians, this book presents a distinctive approach to Polynesian history, challenging conventional narratives and offering a nuanced understanding of these remarkable islands.

 Delivery Information